frostrated

 Hi!
 Do you think this rule will apply if you were to apply for H1-B extension?
 I'm a PT too and my H1 will expire in October.
 My I-140 petition was filed last December and was approved this February.
 So I was wondering if USCIS uses the same standard for H1-B and I-140s.
 Which service center did you apply to?
 I'm really scared of what's happening.
 I hope that you get thru this....

-• quotes on love and life.
+2010 quotes on love life. quotes on

-• Tazike
+Tazike

 06-27 09:44 PM